Channel-wise Knowledge Distillation for Dense Prediction

 \section{Introduction}

-Semantic segmentation is a fundamental task in computer vision, which requires to assign pre-defined classes to each pixels in an input image.
-Its applications include autonomous driving, video surveillance, virtual reality, and so on.
-Thus, improving the performance of lightweight networks has drawn much attention.
-Effectively training lightweight networks has been studied in previous works through knowledge distillation (KD), in which, a compact network is trained with the supervision of a large teacher network, and can achieve better performance.
-Previous works mainly focus on image classification \cite{ zhang18deep,mary19distillation, himalaya20quest, ahn19variational}, and only a few works study KD approaches for semantic segmentation.
+Dense prediction tasks are a group of fundamental tasks in computer vision, including semantic segmentation~\cite{zhao17pspnet,Chen17deeplabv3} and object detection~\cite{lin2017retinanet,zhi2019fcos}.
+These tasks require learning strong feature representations for complex scene understanding at the pixel level.
+Thus, state-of-the-art models usually need high computational costs, making them cumbersome to be deployed to mobile devices.
+As a result, compact networks designed for dense prediction tasks have drawn much attention.
+Moreover, effectively training lightweight networks has been studied in previous works using knowledge distillation (KD).
+A compact network is trained with the supervision of a large teacher network, and can achieve better performance.
+Pioneering works~\cite{hinton14distilling, adriana15fitnets} are proposed and well studied, mostly for image classification tasks.

-Semantic segmentation is a per-pixel prediction problem, which is more complex and challenging than image-level classification.
-Directly transferring the KD methods~\cite{hinton14distilling,adriana15fitnets} in classification to semantic segmentation may not lead to satisfactory results.
-Strictly aligning the point-wise classification scores or the feature activations between the teacher network and the compact student network may enforce overly strict constraints and can lead to sub-optimal solutions.
+Dense prediction tasks are per-pixel prediction problems, which are more challenging than image-level classification.
+Previous research~\cite{liu19structuredDense,li17mimicking} found that directly transferring the KD methods~\cite{hinton14distilling,adriana15fitnets} in classification to semantic segmentation may not lead to satisfactory results. \textit{Strictly aligning the point-wise classification scores or the feature maps between the teacher and student network may enforce overly strict constraints and lead to sub-optimal solutions.}